We are Green.

 How do we do it?

 To be carbon neutral, we now offset our remaining factory and office carbon emissions against 4 projects that help combat climate change around the world.
+See details on these projects below:

 1. India Wind, India